Staff, Project Consultants, Board & Knowledge Philanthropists

 After more than 20 rewarding years as a Legal Assistant, Anne keeps busy with four fabulous grandchildren and their wonderful parents.
 Active with a book club, a walking group and an eventful Bridge group, Anne also finds time to travel, with marvelous trips to Kenya, Italy and the Bahamas.

-Marj McDougall has been an integral part of the Sunshine Coast Community Resource Centre since 1996.
-Marj’s background in administration and bookkeeping, coupled with her natural bent for numbers, lent itself well to her role as Treasurer until 2013.
+Marj McDougall has been an integral part of the CRC since 1996.
+Marj’s background in administration and bookkeeping coupled with her natural bent for numbers, lent itself well to her role as Treasurer until 2013.

-Initially, Marj was drawn to the community connections the Resource Centre was building upon and, to this day, the caring, connected community is the very same reason she stays on the board.
-The personal connections that she has made with the other board members during her tenure have also kept her an energized and interested contributor.
+Initially, Marj was drawn to the community connections the CRC was building upon and to this day, the caring, connected community is the very same reason she stays on the Board.
+The personal connections that she has made with the other Board Members during her tenure have also kept her an energized and interested contributor.

 Marj’s other volunteer work includes being part of Habitat for Humanity’s recycling team and facilitation of a monthly brain injury peer support group in honour of her late husband.
 She is also drawn to anything “green” and is a strong supporter of the David Suzuki Foundation as well as other environmental interests.